Many renewable energy (RE) systems incorporate batteries. Deep cycle batteries can be used in all types of systems including:

 - Other power sources

-The energy stored in the deep cycle batteries can then be used directly to power DC loads or it can be inverted to power loads.
-The batteries recommended for RE systems are deep cycle batteries.
+The batteries used in renewable energy systems are deep cycle batteries.
+The energy they store can be used directly to power DC loads or it can be run through an inverter to power AC loads.
 To ensure you have enough reserve capacity to provide the electricity you need (without running additional generators), invest the time to size your deep cycle battery bank properly.
 Because of the various conditions affecting battery bank sizing, this process may be one of the more challenging calculations you’ll have to do when planning your RE system.
 Note that while expanding a deep cycle battery bank later is possible, it’s much better if you can avoid it by taking the time to properly size the bank from the start (this can mean oversizing it initially if your electricity use can be expected to grow in the coming years).

 Before tackling the calculations, start by identifying a few key pieces of information: